jspears/gazel/README.md

 ### Build File Explorer
 - Navigate BUILD and WORKSPACE files
-- Syntax-highlighted file viewer with line numbers
+- **High-contrast syntax highlighting** with line numbers using highlight.js (Atom One Dark theme)
+- **Starlark/Bazel syntax highlighting** for BUILD, WORKSPACE, and .bzl files with excellent readability
+- Dark background with bright, distinct colors for maximum contrast
 - Search within build files
 - Quick navigation to target definitions
 - **Interactive target exploration**: When viewing a BUILD file, see all targets in a sidebar